LogoClive's UndergrounD Line Guides

 Trains ran alternately to the two southern termini.
 Shoreditch was open in the peaks and on Sunday mornings, with all trains terminating alternately in the two platforms at Whitechapel at other times.

-Minimum running time was 11 minutes to either southern terminus from Whitechapel.
+The minimum running time was 11 minutes to either southern terminus from Whitechapel.

 2010 onwards